nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

       limit_req zone={{ $zoneName }}{{ if $burst }}burst={{ $burst }}{{ end }};
 ```

-As a result, Cluster operator created an extension, and now it is ready to be used by Application developers.
+As a result, the Cluster operator created an extension, and now it is ready to be used by the Application developer.

-Next, Application developer creates a Custom resource of the CRD to enable that NGINX feature with the desired values:
+Next, the Application developer creates a Custom resource of the CRD to enable that NGINX feature with the desired values:

 ```yaml
 apiVersion: example.org/v1alpha1